 A seedbox is a dedicated, high-speed server for downloading and uploading files.
-Most people rent seedboxes to achieve very fast torrent transfers.
+Most people rent seedboxes to achieve very fast torrent or Usenet transfers.
 Typically, you will see speeds from 100Mbps (8MB/s) to 10Gbps (1250MB/s) on a seedbox.

 A seedbox also allows you to avoid ISP throttling and bypass eavesdroppers like the RIAA or MPAA.

 Not everyone needs a seedbox — many people are happy downloading directly from Usenet.
-However, you may want a seedbox if you share a lot of files, and want to get a good ratio on on a private BitTorrent tracker.
+However, you may want a seedbox if you share a lot of files, or want to get a good ratio on on a private BitTorrent tracker.

 The Best Seedbox Providers

 Today, there are many seedbox providers — most are run by individuals or tiny companies.
 These seedboxes have some of the best feedback from customers: